1 Introduction and Infrastructure

 For people the train is the most common mean of transportation in Tokyo.
 Depending on the operator the trains navigate on a vast net of bridge and embankment systems all around the city, in opened tunnels and underground systems or automatically driving on a monorail.
 All trains are equipped with earthquake early warning system (EEW) which automatically stops the train in the case seismic waves were recorded.
 The busiest (underground) station is the Shinjuku station which is the central nod for Tokyo's commuters.
 Three million of them cross the station every day.

 In residential areas pedestrians and bicycles have priority in traffic.
-For a high daily parking fee parking space is available at any time and everywhere.
+For an expensive daily parking fee parking space is available at any time and everywhere.
 Private parking space with adjustable multilevel-parking-decks are build in dense areas.

 70% of the land is covered with mountains and forests.
 Most of the inhabited zones can be found close to the coasts.
 The archipelago of Japan has a humid climate with cool temperatures in the north and subtropical temperature in the south.
 Constant strong winds bring fresh air from the ocean.